hrsh7th/nvim-cmp/README.md

 ```

-#### How to setup mapping?
+#### How to set up mappings?

-You can find all the mapping solutions in [Example mappings](https://github.com/hrsh7th/nvim-cmp/wiki/Example-mappings).
+You can find all the mapping examples in [Example mappings](https://github.com/hrsh7th/nvim-cmp/wiki/Example-mappings).

-Source creation
+Create a Custom Source
 ====================

 Warning: If the LSP spec is changed, nvim-cmp will keep up to it without an announcement.